prozacchiwawa/olc-beat-the-boredom-outdoor/README.md

 - Options are 'Stop Moving', 'Camp', 'Travel Fast [...]', 'Fight' if enemies apply

-- Moving slowly has a chance of revealing very nearby resources.
+- Moving slowly has a chance of gathering very nearby resources.

-- Fast travel does not reveal resources.
+- Fast travel involves minigames:

+  - Fishing
+  - First person maze
+  - Adventure of link style platforming

-- Camping reveals nearby resources quickly.
+- Camping allows resource gathering

 - Move mode puts a cursor and dots on the screen and the cursor blinks.
 You move the cursor and set a location, after which there's a blinking move target.